DavidWells/markdown-magic/README.md

 <!-- ⛔️ MD-MAGIC-EXAMPLE:START (RENDERDOCS:path=./lib/transforms/index.js) - Do not remove or modify this section -->
 ### > TOC

-Generate taxxxxble of contents from markdown file
+Generate table of contents from markdown file

 **Options:**
 - `firsth1` - *boolean* - (optional): Show first h1 of doc in table of contents.
 Default `false`